apache/echarts-examples/public/data/meta/geo-map-scatter.md

 ---
-title: Geo Map Scatter
+title: map and scatter share a geo
-category: scatter
+category: map
 ---